-Students who transfer to the College from another institution must submit their official transcript to the Office of Enrollment Services for processing.
+Students who transfer to the College from another institution must submit their official transcript to Enrollment Management for processing.
 Transfer work must be evaluated to determine if the student is meeting basic federal requirements of Satisfactory Academic Progress and maximum time frame.
 It is the student's responsibility to ensure that all necessary documents are submitted in a timely fashion so that sufficient time for processing is allowed.
 Students have one semester to submit their transcripts.
 Failure to do so in this timeframe will disallow financial aid to be paid in future terms.